Welcome to the Psychological Services Center at the University at Buffalo.

 Director: Sarah Taber-Thomas, PhD

-Due to concerns regarding the health and safety of our clients and staff, the PSC will remain physically closed until further notice.
+Due to concerns regarding the health and safety of our clients and staff, the PSC will remain physically closed for treatment services.
 We are currently accepting new clients for telehealth counseling (using video conferencing so that you can see and hear your therapist), including individual adults, couples, and children/adolescents.
 Click here for more information about our internet-based Parent-Child Interaction Therapy services.
 If you are interested in telehealth counseling services, please call or email us.
 We will complete a brief screen to ensure telehealth services are appropriate.

 Please check out our free webinar series on mental health (see below).

-We are sincerely sorry for any distress or inconvenience that these changes cause.
-We do not take these decisions lightly, as the heart of our priority at this time remains the continuity of care for our clients, training for our students, and the broader mental health and wellbeing of our community.
+Our priority at this time remains the continuity of care for our clients, training for our students, and the broader mental health and wellbeing of our community.
+So thank you for your patience and compliance with public health guidelines!

 Below are some resources regarding stress management and self-care that may be useful: